JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ## Support for ES2015 features

-Kotlin provides an [Experimental](components-stability.md#stability-levels-explained) support for some ES2015 features:
+Kotlin provides an [Experimental](components-stability.md#stability-levels-explained) support for the following ES2015
+features:

-* Modules that offer a way to simplify your codebase and improve maintainability.
+* Modules that simplify your codebase and improve maintainability.
 * Classes that allow incorporating OOP principles, resulting in cleaner and more intuitive code.
 * Generators for compiling [suspend functions](composing-suspending-functions.md) that improve the final bundle size and help with debugging.